-CM: For me this kind of work is absolutely essential to my mental state while being on the road.
-Anyone who has taken an extended trip knows there is a LOT of down time and that you can only fill this space with books and little hobbies for so long before getting bored.
-I would say all our work with photos, videos, writing and blogs all came from the need to create something while living a life that was primarily about climbing.
+CM: For me, this kind of work is absolutely essential to my mental state while being on the road.
+Anyone who has taken an extended trip knows there are a LOT of downtimes and that you can only fill this space with books and little hobbies for so long before getting bored.
+I would say all our work with photos, videos, writing, and blogs all came from the need to create something while living a life that was primarily about climbing.
 I’m definitely multi-faceted and get disillusioned when I only have one focus.
 Creative work has been the most important asset in creating a healthy balance in my life with traveling and climbing.

 “I’m definitely multi-faceted and get disillusioned when I only have one focus.”

 CXC: I heard that you wrote a fashion column for Urban Climber when they were still around.
 Can climbing and fashion be integrated?
 Also, do you have any fave clothing or brands to wear climbing (or post-climbing)?

 CM: When I started climbing I definitely felt like I lost that creative part of my personality for a time, considering I wear climbing clothes like 90% of the time.
 There are even some climbing communities where if you dress up a little too much you get these looks like “what?”
 Like you’re not hardcore enough or are trying too hard or something.
 I felt that way at first in CO, but now there is an awesome crew of super hawt ladies that always like to dress up and go out and push some great fashion boundaries for climbing.